 Rev. Geoffrey Yong was called to serve as our pastor from June, 2003.
 In July, 2003, the English Worship Service started.
 In March, 2005, God sent Rev. Samuel Seaman to serve as our English Ministry Pastor leading the English Ministry to another level.
 Rev. Seaman left at the end of June, 2009.
 The English Ministry suffered a little.
 God is faithful.
 His Holy Spirit was working in the hearts of brothers and sisters.
 Many started voluntarily to serve in different capacities at the church.
 Rev. Yong also left us at the end of September, 2011.

 Our church membership is currently 140.
 The regular Sunday attendance is about 150.
-The regular meetings to fit the needs of people in the congregation include: English Worship Service, Mandarin/Cantonese Worship Service, Youth Worship Service, Children Service; Sunday Schools in Mandarin, Cantonese, English for the adults; Youth Sunday School and Children Sunday School.
+The regular meetings to fit the needs of people in the congregation include: English Worship Service, Mandarin/Cantonese Worship Service, Children Service; Sunday Schools in Mandarin, Cantonese, and English for adults; Youth Sunday School and Children Sunday School.
 We also have prayer meeting every Sunday morning and Choir practice every Sunday afternoon.
-During weekdays, there are Caleb Fellowship, Family Fellowship, Sister Fellowship, College Student Christian Fellowship, Cantonese Bible Study Group, New Tampa Fellowship and TeenTime.
-In 2011, we also have short term missions to the Bahamas, and one-to-one Gospel to the restaurant and market workers.
+During weekdays and Saturdays, there are Mixed Marriage Fellowship, Caleb Fellowship, Good Friends Fellowship, Family Fellowship, Sister Fellowship, College & Career Fellowship, Cantonese Fellowship, Joy Fellowship, Faith Fellowship, Chinese Alliance International Fellowship (CAIF), and Youth Group, Men’s English Group and Mandarin/Cantonese Bible Study Group.
+During a week in summer, an exciting Vacation Bible School (VBS) is organized for the elementary school children.
+Through the years, there have also been numerous short term mission trips to Asia, Europe, the Carribean, South America and the USA.
 God’s grace is abundant!